 Private colleges, unlike large public institutions, can be a great option for students wanting a more intimate campus experience, more personal attention from excellent professors, and more immediate access to support services.
 Here is our list of the best private colleges in Hawaii.

 The majority of the universities and colleges in The Aloha State are public institutions, including Hawaiʻi’s largest school, the University of Hawaiʻi at Mānoa.
 The nearly 15,000 students who attend this school pay tuition fees around $12,000.
 Students attending public colleges can choose between a wide range of on campus and online degree programs.

 It’s also worth noting that you can receive in-state tuition discount rates for attending a public college in Hawaii, whether you enroll through a traditional or online degree program.

 Hawaiʻi also offers several private school options, including two which have religious affiliations.
 While tuition at these private schools varies, from $6,000 at Brigham Young University Hawaiʻi to $26,000 at Hawaiʻi Pacific University, each serves between 2,000-3,000 students.

 Find college admissions consultants in your state.

-Some dream of vacationing in paradise — but why not take it a step further and live there?
+Some dream of vacationing in paradise - but why not take it a step further and live there?
 Students attending school in Hawaiʻi won’t have to say aloha, or goodbye, to the beautiful white sand beaches, perfect waves, and tropical drinks.
-Students can enroll in one of Hawaiʻi’s 15 higher education institutes and live their best life in these picturesque island communities.
+Both traditional and online students can enroll in one of Hawaiʻi’s 15 higher education institutes and live their best life in these picturesque island communities.